-Findings of Fact
+Findings of Pact

-1. By D.84-01-037 the Commission authorized interLATA entry generally.

-2. By D.84-06-113 the Commission denied applications to provide competitive intraLATA telecommunications service and required persons not authorized to provide intraLATA telecommunications service to refrain from holding out the availability of such services and to advise their subscribers that intraLATA communications should be placed over the facilities of the local exchange company.

-3. There is no basis for treating this applicant differently than those which filed earlier except to the extent addressed in the AOS-related conditions specified in this order, including the direction to persons who provide operator service on applicant's behalf to identify themselves clearly as a "CellToll Operator" to the caller when first connected to the caller.
+- 1. By D.84-01-037 the Commission authorized interLATA entry generally. - 2.
+By D.84-06-113 the Commission denied applications to provide competitive intraLATA telecommunications service and required persons not authorized to provide intraLATA telecommunications service to refrain from holding out the availability of such services and to advise their subscribers that intraLATA communications should be placed over the facilities of the local exchange company. - 3.
+There is no basis for treating this applicant differently than those which filed earlier except to the extent addressed in the AOS-related conditions specified in this order, including the direction to persons who provide operator service on applicant's behalf to identify themselves clearly as an "INSINC Operator" to the caller when first connected to the caller.
 This requirement should become a part of the standard conditions of approval of AOS applications such as this one.

-4. Because of the public interest in effective interLATA competition this order should be effective today.

-5. As a telephone corporation operating as a telecommunications service supplier, applicant should be subject to the 2.5% surcharge on gross intrastate interLATA revenues as established by Commission decisions and resolutions pursuant to PU Code § 879.

-6. As a telephone corporation operating as a telecommunications service supplier, applicant should also be subject to the three-tenths of one percent (0.3%) surcharge on gross intrastate interLATA revenues to fund Telecommunications Devices for the Deaf.
-This surcharge became effective on July 1, 1989 as set forth in Resolution T-13061 dated April 26, 1989 and issued pursuant to PU Code § 2881.
+- 4. Because of the public interest in effective interLATA competition this order should be effective today. - 5.
+As a telephone corporation operating as a telecommunications service supplier, applicant should be subject to the 3.4% surcharge on gross intrastate interLATA revenues as established by Commission decisions and resolutions pursuant to PU Code § 879. - 6.
+As a telephone corporation operating as a telecommunications service supplier, applicant should also be subject to the three-tenths of one percent (0.3%) surcharge on gross intrastate interLATA revenues to fund Telecommunications Devices for the Deaf.
+This surcharge became effective on July 1, 1989 as set forth in Resolution T-13061 dated April 26, 1989, and issued pursuant to PU Code § 2881. - 7.
+Applicant should be subject to the user fee as a percentage of gross intrastate revenue pursuant to PU Code §§ 431-435.
+The fee is currently .1% for the 1990-91 fiscal year. - 8.
+Applicant will not be engaged in the construction or extension of facilities and thus it can be seen with certainty that there is no possibility that this authority, if granted, will adversely affect the environment.